pavbhajiofficial/LedgerLogic/README.md

-Here is a clean and professional version of your README that you can directly copy and paste:

----

 # LedgerLogic – Personal Finance CLI Application

 LedgerLogic is a command-line based personal finance application designed to manage and analyze daily expenses efficiently.
 The project integrates core concepts from both C and C++ to handle large volumes of transaction data while maintaining performance and simplicity.